Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 ### The Unix Domain Socket way

 An example docker command to start the container locally using UNIX domain sockets is here (you may need to adapt some parameters):
 [Example](../hack/local-monitor-testing/samples/dockerStartCommand-UDS.sh).
 As mentioned this is the way it's run in production.
 The script will configure the mdm container to connect to Geneva INT.
 The sample script tries to copy the certificate file to /etc/mdm.pem to mimic production.
 You can change that by changing the corresponding volume definition.
-In that case you'll also need to set the `ARP_STATDS_SOCKET` environment variable to `"unix:/<path to where the socket file should be created>"` to point the monitor (or RP for that matter) to the same place/file.
+In that case you'll also need to set the `MDM_STATSD_SOCKET` environment variable to `"unix:/<path to where the socket file should be created>"` to point the monitor (or RP for that matter) to the same place/file.

 When you start the montitor locally in local dev mode, by default he monitor looks for a Unix Socket file called `mdm_statsd.socket` in the current directory from where the cmd/aro command is executed, typically either the base folder of your repo or `./cmd/aro` is started through VSCode (for example)